Black Bat Flower Facts

 Furthermore, the wide bloom consists of 2 large dark brackets.
 Not only that, but the long modified leaves fork at the ends.
 The dark brackets look like wings, and the leaves resemble the whiskers of a bat, hence the name.

-Finally, the other leaves of the plant develop a marvelous bright green color.
+Finally, the other leaves of the Black Bat Flower develop a marvelous bright green color.
 These same leaves also have a very smooth texture.
 In addition, the species produces an underground bulb used to store nutrients for a future need.

 - Kingdom: Plantae